Why Manufacturing?

 additional jobs created for every manufacturing job

-Most critically, the sector drives other parts of the state’s economy, creating up to 3.4 additional jobs for every manufacturing job and generating $2.79 in additional economic activity for every dollar spent.
-Connecticut manufacturing’s economic performance last year was the highest since 2015 and matched its 2019 output.
+As of August 2023, the state’s 4,548 manufacturers employed 157,600 workers and paid $14.7 billion in annual wages and benefits.
+That represents an average salary of $92,633, 14% higher than the state’s average wage of $81,237.
+Most critically, the sector drives other parts of the state’s economy, creating up to 5 additional jobs for every manufacturing job and generating $2.60 in additional economic activity for every dollar spent.

 Workforce & Hiring